 - Boil a pot of water on the stove, remove it from the heat, and add a couple of drops of each oil to the water.
 Stand over the pot and breathe in the steam.

-- Be careful to not burn yourself and you may want to close your eyes to avoid irritation.
+- Be careful not to burn yourself.
+You may want to close your eyes to avoid irritation.

 - Use a towel to trap the steam in, making this more powerful and beneficial to the body.